UNDERSTANDING THE EFFECT OF CORONAVIRUS ON THE LUNGS

 What is an alveolus?

-A pulmonary alveolus is a 0.2 mm diameter.
+A pulmonary alveolus is about 0.2 mm in diameter.
 The alveolar walls are lined with a very thin layer of cells.
 The pulmonary capillaries cover all the alveoli.

 A pulmonary alveolus is a hollow cup-shaped cavity found in the lungs.
 Its outside surface is covered with capillaries and its inside surface is lined with thin pulmonary cells called pneumocytes.